-There are safety risks when bed sharing with your baby or toddler.
+There are serious safety risks when bed-sharing with your baby or toddler, which is why the AAP advise against it.
 Plus, co-sleeping with a baby that can roll, crawl or scoot off the bed presents an even bigger challenge.
 Babies and toddlers sleep best when their sleep space has boundaries and parents sleep well from the peace of mind they get knowing their baby is safe.

 If you’re ready to stop co-sleeping and transition your baby or toddler to a crib, you’re in the right place.
 This article explains the necessary steps to take and gives you options on how to do it.